A LITTLE ABOUT US

 - Ability to inspire and be inspired by a board of trustees, donors and partners, and staff working to align vision and strategy for greater impact.
 Desire to fundraise from private individual donors, foundations, government agencies and business;

-- Understanding and interest in working with government agencies and the legislative process, especially in the realms of sustainable development, natural resources, energy, climate, water, the environment or related fields;
+- Understanding and interest in working with government agencies and the legislative process, especially in the realms of agriculture, natural resources, energy, climate, water, the environment or related fields;

 - Experience managing a portfolio of initiatives that utilizes cross functional teams, as well as some experience serving as the champion/leader who was accountable for outcomes;

-- Understanding and experience with strategic financial management, including long-term sustainability and complex budget management: grants, donations, endowments, indirect costs, personnel costs and benefits, etc.; and
+- Understanding and experience with strategic financial management, including; long-term sustainability and complex budget management: grants, donations, endowments, indirect costs, and, personnel costs and benefits; and

 - Ability to attract, develop and retain diverse staff talent, trustees and donors critical to mission success.
 Success building workplace climates that are fair, inclusive and equitable, where every staff member feels they belong and can offer their maximum contribution to the Shared Conservation Agenda and all TNC’s operations.
 Ability to diagnose needs of staff and support different leadership, management and work styles within a learning